• Contact

 We are a not-for-profit citizen journalism publication.
 Our aim is to publish well-written, fact-based articles and opinion pieces on subjects that are of interest to people in Sussex and beyond.

-Sussex Bylines is a trading brand of Bylines Network Limited, which is a partner organisation to Byline Times.
+Sussex Bylines is a trading brand of Bylines Networks Limited which is separate to, but allied with, Byline Times.

 Learn more about us